 - You or your representative must be present at the City Plan Commission public hearing to present and explain your request.

 - You should bring with you any maps, graphs or other materials that would help you explain your proposal.
 Adjacent property owners and other interested persons also will be allowed to speak at this hearing.

 - The commission will make a recommendation to the City Council either to approve your request; approve it subject to certain conditions; or to deny it.
 You will be advised by letter of the commission’s decision.

-- After hearing all sides, the Planning, Zoning and Economic Development Committee will make one of the following recommendations to the full City Council: “do pass,” “do not pass,” “without recommendation, “or “hold in committee.”
+- After hearing all sides, the Neighborhood Planning and Development Committee will make one of the following recommendations to the full City Council: “do pass,” “do not pass,” “without recommendation, “or “hold in committee.”